 This statement is intended to provide details of the steps we have taken as a business during the last financial year towards ensuring that slavery and human trafficking are not taking place in our organization, or in our supply chain.

-Lyniate is a leading provider of healthcare interoperability software and services with over 200 employees in offices in the United States, New Zealand, Australia, China, Philippines, and Turkey.
+Our organization Lyniate is a leading provider of healthcare interoperability software and services with over 350 employees in offices in the United States, New Zealand, Australia, China, Philippines, Denmark and Turkey.
 Hg, a leading European private equity investor in software and services, provides the primary investment in Lyniate’s business.

 Our Code of Conduct emphasizes the need for us to act with integrity, in accordance with laws, and in a manner which strengthens the trust of our stakeholders and enhances our reputation.